Resolving FSMA 204 KDE Schema Drift and Silent Type Coercion in Supplier Ingestion Pipelines

 class IngestionResult:

-valid_records: List[Dict[str, Any]]
+valid_records: list[dict[str, Any]]

-quarantined: List[Dict[str, Any]]
+quarantined: list[dict[str, Any]]

-errors: List[str]
+errors: list[str]

 class CircuitBreaker:

-def __init__(self, failure_threshold: int = 5, recovery_timeout: int = 300):
+def __init__(self, failure_threshold: int = 5, recovery_timeout: int = 300) -> None:

 self.failure_threshold = failure_threshold